Skip to main content

 Key Facts

-4. Speaker allotted 10 hours for debate and insisted discussion stick to the resolution’s text.
+3. Speaker Birla allotted 10 hours for debate on the motion and asked members to stick to the resolution's text.

 Background & Context